 If you’re curious to know how often you should update Google Chrome?
 I’d say immediately!

-- Google Chrome Stable — update frequency is slow mostly once or twice in a month.
+- Google Chrome Stable — update frequency is slow mostly once or twice a month.
 Most recommended and widely used (stable).

 - Google Chrome Beta — update frequency is weekly and mostly preferred for the users who want to try out new features (partially unstable).